What are Health Data Utilities?

 Health Data Utilities represent a new paradigm to support community-centric health data exchange.
 They serve as a resource to multiple stakeholders within a defined region with expanded purposes beyond clinical data exchange such as public health, social determinants of health, quality improvement, and value-based care.

-Explore resources for Health Data Utilities.
+Explore resources for Health Data Utilities below.

 Health Data Utilities, despite their diverse implementations, share several key characteristics: